aerogear/charmil/docs/src/charmil_cli_crud.md

 - With the help of the `charmil crud` command, developers can eliminate a lot of boilerplate in CLIs containing multiple services that perform standard CRUD operations.

-- Using a set of pre-defined templates, this command generates CRUD command packages in the directory specified with the `crudpath` flag and the corresponding language file in the directory specified with the `localepath` flag.
+- Using a set of pre-defined templates, this command generates CRUD command packages in the directory specified by the `crudpath` flag as well as its corresponding language file in the directory specified by the `localepath` flag.

-- These generated files can be modified by developers to fit their own needs.
+- These generated files can then be modified by developers to fit their own needs.

 ## Usage: